awsdocs/aws-codebuild-user-guide/doc_source/project-sharing.md

 ## Prerequisites for accessing shared projects shared with you<a name="project-sharing-access-prereqs"></a>

-To access a shared report group, a consumer's IAM role requires the `BatchGetProjects` permission\.
+To access a shared project, a consumer's IAM role requires the `BatchGetProjects` permission\.
 You can attach the following policy to their IAM role:

 ```
 {